IWILZ/PicoSem/README.md

 Also, **each data buffer (although it is a shared resource) is "unidirectional"**, meaning that it will be written by one core and read by the other using library functions to coordinate in performing their tasks.

 A typical scenario could be a data logger where core0 sends to core1 a request to sample some data using an external sensor and core1 returns these data once they are produced.
-In this example the communication buffer from core0 to core1 could be limited to a couple of byte while the data sent back to core0 will have a bigger size and a different structure.
+In this example the communication buffer from core0 to core1 could be limited to a couple of byte while the data sent back to core0 will probably have a bigger size and a different structure.

 ## **Installing the library into Arduino framework**
 To install the library: